godaddy/gasket/packages/gasket-plugin-redux/docs/guide.md

 - If a state value is needed across pages.

 - If a state value is initialized with server side rendering and later used from client.
-Before we go any further, please take a moment to review [How to use @gasket/redux](/packages/gasket-redux)
+Before we go any further, please take a moment to review How to use [@gasket/redux].

-### Example 1: Keep data in redux state
+#### Example 1: Keep data in redux state

 In this example `store.js` creates a redux store, and attaches a reducer from `redux-reducer.js`. `ComponentA` invokes the actions from `redux-actions.js`